 CATS in the House

 Our crew of CATS volunteers allows us to schedule, on average, three CATS visits per day.
-Each pet and owner team circulates through the airport for about two hours per visit, so keep your eyes open and your arms ready to give a big hug to one of our furry volunteers!
+Each pet and owner team circulates through the airport for approximately two hours per visit.
+Keep your eyes open and your arms ready to give a big hug to one of our furry volunteers!

 Follow @DENAirport on Twitter to see the daily CATS schedule.

 CATS volunteer handlers wishing to apply with their pet must have experience working with a recognized animal therapy organization.
 All dogs should have the equivalent of one year experience with an approved therapy day program prior to volunteering at DEN.
 Dogs with less than one year experience will be evaluated on a case-by-case basis prior to receiving approval to join the CATS therapy dog program.